twinysam/INSIDE-ARG/stickers.md

 Here we document all the information available on stickers for the [INSIDE Collector's Edition](readme.md#collectors-edition-stickers).

-### Note with the use of Discord, + link to the Google Document:
-We have added in links to the sources where possible with Discord.
-Some of them won't have that because it was via private messages, or via another platform that the source is, via Discord.
-Also be aware that some Discord users left the server.
-This affects the search function in Discord.
-Another thing Discord users can do is to change their name and tag, this means that some of the Discord names below might potentially have changed their name after their sticker status was originally posted here.
-We try to keep this updated if/when there are any anomalies with the Google Document, which might cause confusion.
-However, Discord users changing names or leaving the server is something we cannot keep track of at any given time, because it is outside of our control.

 ## The list

 All the found and identified stickers with some details for each one.